- Federal Circuit Affirms Dismissal of Case Against Gilead Sciences

 Primate Freedom Project, Inc. v.
 The Regents of the University of California, et al. 331 Fed.
 Appx.
 716 (11th Cir.
 2009).
 The Eleventh Circuit affirmed a dismissal in favor of The Regents of the University of California.
 Irell represented the University in an action in which the plaintiff sought declaratory and injunctive relief for claims brought under the First Amendment and the free speech provisions of the Georgia Constitution.

 NRDC v.
 Winter 543 F.3d 1152 (9th Cir.
 2008).
 The Ninth Circuit affirmed plaintiffs' entitlement to attorneys' fees under the Equal Access to Justice Act and declined to reduce the fee award on the basis of purportedly limited success.
 The Ninth Circuit found that plaintiffs had achieved "excellent results" under EAJA by obtaining a TRO and forcing a settlement that included measures designed to protect the environment that had not previously been implemented in certain naval training exercises.

 Tucker, et al. v.
 Interscope Records, et al. 515 F.3d 1019 (9th Cir.
 2008).
-The Ninth Circuit affirmed our summary judgment victory in a malicious prosecution action filed against our clients, a record company and a law firm.
+The Ninth Circuit affirmed our summary judgment victory in a malicious prosecution action filed against a record company and a law firm.
 The Ninth Circuit agreed that there was no evidence from which a jury could find malice, a necessary element of the malicious prosecution claim.

 Huynh v.
 Chase Manhattan 465 F.3d 992 (9th Cir.
 2006).
 Irell & Manella successfully represented the appellee in a case before the Ninth Circuit that involved "heretofore unaddressed choice of law and statutes of limitations issues."
 The case involved claims against a bank relating to deposits that were lost during the Vietnam War.